bluedot-io/Pulsar-VMAF/README.md

 ### 2.2.3 HOW TO EVALUATE
 #### Setting up Xilinx runtime environment
-The Pulsar-VMAF library(libbdvmaf) uses Xilinx XRT libraries and environment variables.
-Before evaluating it, please run the following command line.
+The Pulsar-VMAF library(libbdvmaf) uses Xilinx XRT libraries and environment variables.<br/> Before evaluating it, please run the following command line.
 ```bash
 $ source /opt/xilinx/xrt/setup.sh
 ```

 #### Executing DRM manager
-The DRM manager activates Pulsar-VMAF with conf.json and cred.json which you downloaded from the Xilinx appstore.
+The DRM manager activates Pulsar-VMAF with conf.json and cred.json which you downloaded from the Xilinx appstore.<br/>
 You should copy conf.json and cred.json in the working directory beacuse the DRM manager will find them there.

 Please open your terminal for the DRM manager.